HenryMaceraperest/odyssey-backend/README.md

 # The code for Cosmos-Odyssey backend

-The main api endpoints are '/time' for getting the "validUntil" datetype, '/routes' to get an array with all the current direct-flight routes, and '/searchresult?from={value1}&to={value2}&date={yyyy-mm-dd}'.
+The main api endpoints are '/time' for getting the "validUntil" datetime, '/routes' to get an array with all the current direct-flight routes, and '/searchresult?from={value1}&to={value2}&date={yyyy-mm-dd}'.
 For the latter, the date value is optional.

 ## Available Script